 The scenario I described at the beginning happened to a close friend of mine.
 We discussed the woman he was marrying while still talking about the other girl he had in his life that wanted him equally as much.
 He chose, got married, and came back from his honeymoon without “that smile” I had seen on so many other men who’d just had a week of wild romping.
 Instead, he just had this bored look in his eyes.
 He told me how he’d thought it was going to be amazing “everywhere in the cabin” week, when it was just a lot of “same old same old”.

 Every time they met, she gave him this hug that held on so tightly he told me he felt she was holding him like a life preserver.
 She wore things she knew he would like.
-He found out about her bra size from another woman at the office who was buying her gifts for her birthday (I have no idea how that stacked up since I’m not an expert on sizes…is a 36B bigger than a 34C?) and couldn’t get the image out of his mind.
+He found out about her bra size from another woman at the office who was buying her gifts for her birthday (I have no idea how that stacked up since I’m not an expert on sizes…) and couldn’t get the image out of his mind.

 It kind of came to a head one night when he was making love to his wife and realized he was actually about to yell out this other woman’s name because fantasizing about being with her was the only way he could make intimacy with his wife exciting anymore.
 He talked to me about it, almost at the point of tears.
 It was crazy!
 He loved his wife and she was his best friend, but she wasn’t his best lover and he knew it was only a matter of time before this other woman and he were together–even if it was just for one night.